jolana-veneny/nightmare/modules/01-intro_assembly/assembly/readme.md

 xor rdx, rax
 ```

 This will set the `rdx` register equal to `rdx ^ rax`.
 If  the `xor` instruction is used with the same register for both argument, for example `xor rax, rax`, it will set all bits to zero, clearing the register.
+This is the most used case for `xor`.

 To understand how `xor` works, you must understand that it is a *bitwise* operation, meaning it operates on the bits of a register.
 It compares the bits in each place, and sets the resulting bit to `1` if the bits are different, and `0` if they are the same.
 So for example, `xor 1011 1100` would return `0111`.